 The level of detail required is immense.
 From documenting the exact duration of a procedure to using the correct modifiers, every element of the claim must be perfect.
 Payers are notoriously strict when it comes to neurology claims because the procedures are often high-cost.
 This puts an enormous amount of pressure on your in-house team to be flawless every single time.
 When your staff is already juggling patient scheduling, administrative tasks, and care coordination, managing this level of billing complexity can quickly become overwhelming and hurt your practice’s financial health.

-Navigating Complex Codes and Avoiding Errors
+Managing Complex Codes and Staying Compliant

 Neurology billing codes are notoriously specific.
 Unlike general medicine, where a code might cover a standard office visit, neurodiagnostics involves a web of codes for detailed procedures like nerve conduction studies, sleep studies, and evoked potentials.
 Many of these are time-based, meaning you have to bill in precise increments, and using the wrong code is one of the fastest ways to get a claim rejected.